 Select a room that is convenient for your needs.
 An example is choosing a cabin near the elevators if you’re with a person with a disability.
 You may also want to book a cabin near the dining area or laundry room to facilitate the accessibility of these services.

-In case your group wants to spend more time on the pool deck or sun deck, you could opt for a cabin located near these facilities.
+If your group wants to spend more time on the pool deck or sun deck, you could opt for a cabin near these facilities.

-With people who have motion sickness, it’s recommended to get a room that is centrally located and at the lower decks of the ship to reduce the risk of experiencing nausea.
+For people who have motion sickness, it’s recommended to get a centrally located room and at the lower decks of the ship to reduce the risk of experiencing nausea.
 These areas don’t roll and sway as much.

 What Is the Difference Between a Veranda and a Balcony?

 A true balcony has a veranda, while a French balcony is a false balcony.
 That’s why there are descriptions, such as “a balcony featuring a veranda,” because not all balconies have verandas.

 A typical veranda of a standard balcony is a small area outside your room where you can step out for some air and sunshine.
 It usually has a table and some chairs.
 Generally, the small area would be around 45 square feet and is exposed to open air.
 Some may have a canopy, and some may not have one.

 When booking, you have to ascertain what features are included with the cabin.
 Does the balcony include a veranda?
 How big is the space for the veranda?
 Are the chairs and table provided?
 Make sure you get your money’s worth by knowing the difference between the two.